r2devops/hub/docs/create-update-job.md

     point.
 Example: raw content of [openapi
     `README.md`](https://gitlab.com/r2devops/hub/-/raw/latest/jobs/openapi/README.md)

-We recommend to include following sections in your documentation:
+We recommend to include the following sections in your documentation:

-* Objective: describe the goal of your goal
+* Objective: describe the goal of your job
 * How to use it: a list of steps to quickly use your job
 * Job details: describes details of job (name, docker image, stage, etc)
 * Variables: table listing variables used by the job (name, description,